DE-FLOCKING A SO-SOFT PONY

 *Note: different collectors have different methods of de-flocking.
 If this one isn’t your cup of tea, do a quick google search, many people who restorations have posted their own tutorials.

-Supplies you will need: 100% Acetone nail polish remover (at places like Target, drug stores or a hardware store), q-tips, cotton balls, kitchen paper, an x-acto knife, medical gloves to protect your fingers, a plastic bowl you don’t care about big enough for pony to sit in (I like to use the 79 cent wide cereal bowls from Target).
+Supplies you will need: 100% Acetone nail polish remover (at places like Target, drug stores or a hardware store), q-tips, cotton balls, kitchen paper, an x-acto knife, medical gloves to protect your fingers, a plastic bowl you don’t care about big enough for pony to sit in (I like to use the wide plastic cereal bowls from Target they market to college students).
 Some optional supplies depending on how dirty/stained pony is would be a Mr. Clean Magic Eraser, blue painting tape, tinfoil, hair conditioner.
-I find 1 pony usually takes 75-100% of a 16 oz bottle of acetone from start to finish.
+I find 1 pony usually takes 50-75% of a 16 oz bottle of acetone from start to finish depending on how strong the glue is underneath.

-Remember that acetone is NOT nice to the skin so please glove if you can (I realise getting medical gloves for non-medical purposes is a bit of a stretch in Covid-times) and if you can’t or just prefer not to, make sure to wash and moisturize your hands well.
-But if you prefer not to glove (I don’t- I feel like I can’t get a good grip on what I’m working on) and you’ve had your nails done, this is not the method for you- acetone will eat that nail job right off.
+Remember that acetone is NOT nice to the skin so please glove if you can (I realise getting medical gloves for non-medical purposes is a bit of a stretch in Covid-times) and if you can’t or just prefer not to, make sure to wash and moisturize your hands well afterwards, taking care not to get much on you to begin with.
+But if you prefer not to glove and you’ve had your nails done, this is not the method for you- acetone will eat that new nail job right off.

 **IMPORTANT NOTE** Areas you will not use acetone on are EYES, SYMBOLS/ CUTIE MARKS, HAIR and anything with GLITTER on it (just in case you were thinking of cleaning up a Non-So-Soft with acetone.
 These are NO-NO areas).
 Acetone will eat right through the paint of eyes and symbols.
 The ONLY time you would use it on these areas is if you are doing a total restore on a bait pony and want to paint your own eyes and symbols.
 If so- go to town!